Renormalization Group Analysis of Turbulent Hydrodynamics: Generating Functional

 \subsubsection{Discussion}

 In this section we have shown how to transform non-local into local interactions: either by redefinition of unphysical fields, or by introduction of intermediate propagators.
-A major drawback will be that we have to approximate this action to account for RG-transforma\-tions, and a common way is the derivative expansion.
-Now, due to our ``localization'' of the action, the original terms have been mixed concerning the order of derivatives.
+A drawback will be that we have to approximate this action to account for RG-transforma\-tions, and a common way is the derivative expansion.
+Due to our ``localisation'' of the action, the original terms have been mixed concerning the order of derivatives.
 Moreover, the number of derivatives has increased for most interactions, which means that we would have to expand the RG-flow to a high order in the derivative expansion.
-Also, the number of fields involved makes it a cumbersome work to do, even to the lowest orders.
+Also, the number of fields involved increases the complexity of the numerical work, even to the lowest orders.

 Nevertheless, this expansion is feasible to any order in derivatives, as shown in \cite{mydiss} for the first two orders.
 The results are rather lengthy rate equations, which will not be elaborated on here.